-This Quarterly Report on Form 10-Q contains various statements that contain forward-looking information regarding Helix Energy Solutions Group, Inc. and represent our expectations and beliefs concerning future events.
-This forward-looking information is intended to be covered by the safe harbor for "forward-looking statements" provided by the Private Securities Litigation Reform Act of 1995 as set forth in Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Exchange Act.
-All statements included herein or incorporated herein by reference that are predictive in nature, that depend upon or refer to future events or conditions, or that use terms and phrases such as "achieve," "anticipate," "believe," "estimate," "budget," "expect," "forecast," "plan," "project," "propose," "strategy," "predict," "envision," "hope," "intend," "will," "continue," "may," "potential," "should," "could" and similar terms and phrases are forward-looking statements.
+This Quarterly Report on Form 10-Q contains or incorporates by reference various statements that contain forward-looking information regarding Helix and represent our expectations and beliefs concerning future events.
+This forward-looking information is intended to be covered by the safe harbor for "forward-looking statements" provided by the Private Securities Litigation Reform Act of 1995 as set forth in Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+All statements included herein or incorporated herein by reference that are predictive in nature, that depend upon or refer to future events or conditions, or that use terms and phrases such as "achieve," "anticipate," "believe," "estimate," "budget," "expect," "forecast," "plan," "project," "propose," "strategy," "predict," "envision," "hope," "intend," "will," "continue," "may," "potential," "should," "could" and similar terms and phrases are forward-looking statements although not all forward-looking statements contain such identifying words.
 Included in forward-looking statements are, among other things:

-- statements regarding our business strategy and any other business plans, forecasts or objectives, any or all of which are subject to change; - statements regarding projections of revenues, gross margins, expenses, earnings or losses, working capital, debt and liquidity, or other financial items; - · statements regarding our backlog and long-term contracts and rates thereunder; - statements regarding our ability to enter into and/or perform commercial contracts, including the scope, timing and outcome of those contracts; - statements regarding the acquisition, construction, completion, upgrades or maintenance of vessels or equipment and any anticipated costs or downtime related thereto, including the construction and completion of our Q7000 vessel; - statements regarding any financing transactions or arrangements, or our ability to enter into such transactions; - · statements regarding anticipated legislative, governmental, regulatory, administrative or other public body actions, requirements, - permits or decisions; - statements regarding our trade receivables and their collectability; - · statements regarding anticipated developments, industry trends, performance or industry ranking; - statements regarding general economic or political conditions, whether international, national or in the regional and local markets in which we do business;

-- statements regarding our ability to retain our senior management and other key employees; - statements regarding the underlying assumptions related to any projection or forward-looking statement; and - any other statements that relate to non-historical or future information.
+- statements regarding our business strategy and any other business plans, forecasts or objectives, any or all of which are subject to change: - statements regarding projections of revenues, gross margins, expenses, earnings or losses, working capital, debt and liquidity, or other financial items; - statements regarding our backlog and commercial contracts and rates thereunder; - statements regarding our ability to enter into and/or perform commercial contracts, including the scope, timing and outcome of those contracts: - statements regarding the acquisition, construction, completion, upgrades to or maintenance of vessels, systems or equipment and any anticipated costs or downtime related thereto, including the construction, completion and mobilization of the Q7000; - statements regarding any financing transactions or arrangements, or our ability to enter into such transactions or arrangements; - statements regarding potential legislative, governmental, regulatory, administrative or other public body actions, requirements, permits or decisions; - statements regarding our trade receivables and their collectability; - statements regarding potential developments, industry trends, performance or industry ranking; - statements regarding general economic or political conditions, whether international, national or in the regional or local markets in which we do business: - statements regarding our ability to retain our senior management and other key employees; - · statements regarding the underlying assumptions related to any projection or forward-looking statement; and - any other statements that relate to non-historical or future information.

-Although we believe that the expectations reflected in our forward-looking statements are reasonable and are based on reasonable assumptions, they do involve risks, uncertainties and other factors that could cause actual results to be materially different from those in the forward-looking statements.
+Although we believe that the expectations reflected in our forward-looking statements are reasonable and are based on reasonable assumptions, they do involve risks, uncertainties and other factors that could cause actual results to differ materially from those in the forward-looking statements.
 These factors include: